tsawler/postal/README.md

 }
 ~~~

-Finally, to send the message, call the Send() method.
-Errors will be sent back on the Service.ErrorChan, and nil will
+Finally, to send the message, call the `Send()` method on your dispatcher.
+Errors will be sent back on the `Service.ErrorChan`, and `nil` will
 be sent back if the mail was queued successfully.

 ~~~go